 Public involvement process

 Want to learn more about public involvement in planning and programming?
-Check out our new citizen's guide.
+Check out our citizen's guide.

 VDOT is keeping the public informed and educated on important issues concerning safety.
-This site provides links that cover various safety issues.
+These pages provide links about various safety issues.

 This program identifies road corridors containing aesthetic or cultural value near areas of historical, natural or recreational significance.
 The program encourages travel to interesting destinations and away from high-traffic corridors.

 This popular program counts on local communities to help keep Virginia roadsides beautiful.

 VDOT's numerous scenic biking and walking trails are among the finest in the country.

 VDOT has many initiatives to preserve the environment while keeping Virginia moving.

 Safety is always VDOT's top priority for volunteers mowing a state-maintained road.

 Integrated Directional Signing Program